Understanding Data Inequality

 Like its 2020 predecessor, the 2024 U.S. election was riddled with false narratives.
 Unfortunately, several significant challenges continue to plague the American democratic process:

-• New tools such as Generative AI make it easy to create convincing media and stories.
+• New tools such as generative AI make it easy to create convincing media and stories.

 • People and organizations knowingly share or are otherwise incentivized to share false information.